ElektraInitiative/libelektra/doc/decisions/5_implemented/logging.md

 ## Rationale

-A more complex system seems to be overkill.
+A more complex system is overkill.
 Thus libraries should not have any effects other than what is described by their API, logging should nearly always be disabled.

 A more "hackable" logger seems to be more suitable for individual needs.
 Having a separate `log.c` means that the logger can be changed without the need to recompile anything but a single file.
 It also removes the dependency of `stdio.h` from every individual file to a single place.

-Thus logging is very easy to use (only include `elektralog.h` and use `ELEKTRA_LOG`) and still very flexible (with modules, severity, file, line and function information nearly everything someone wants from a logging system can be achieved in `log.c`.
+- Logging is very easy to use (only include `elektralog.h` and use `ELEKTRA_LOG`)
+- Logging is still flexible enough (with modules, severity, file, line and function information)

 ## Implications

 The current VERBOSE would be turned off forever and the code within VERBOSE needs to be migrated to `ELEKTRA_LOG`.

 ## Related Decisions

-- assertions

 ## Notes

+See [CODING.md](/doc/CODING.md) for recommendations how to use the logger.